 The axion-induced electric field can be dramatically amplified in media where the permittivity approaches zero.
-In this regime, the field in the medium $E_{{\mathrm{med}}}$ is enhanced by a factor
+In this regime, the field in the medium $E_{{\mathrm{med}}}$ is enhanced by a factor,

 where $E_{\mathrm{vac}} = \gagg|\boldsymbol{B}| a_0$ is the axion-induced field in vacuum~\cite{millar_dielectric_2017}.
-Thus, minimizing $|\varepsilon|$ produces a large electromagnetic response to the axion; see \sref{sub:enz} in Appendix.
-This enhancement is central to the \TRAx{} concept: by engineering a tunable ENZ resonance in a semiconductor magnetoplasma, the signal can be resonantly boosted and efficiently measured by a photodetector. \\
+Thus, minimizing $|\varepsilon|$ produces a large electromagnetic response to the axion; see Sec.~I~B in SM~\cite{supplement}.
+This enhancement is central to the \SQWARE{} concept: by engineering a tunable ENZ resonance in a semiconductor magnetoplasma, the signal can be resonantly boosted and efficiently measured by a photodetector. \\

-\textbf{Boost Factor}---Whereas the homogeneous electric field in an infinite medium is enhanced by a factor of $1/|\varepsilon|$, the boost factor is somewhat reduced when considering the propagating radiation emitted from a finite volume in a real experiment.
-The \TRAx{} design uses an anisotropic magnetoplasmonic cavity at an angle $\theta$ relative to the applied magnetic field to generate a tunable ENZ mode in one of the two chiral permittivity components.
+\textit{Boost Factor}---Whereas the homogeneous electric field in an infinite medium is enhanced by a factor of $1/|\varepsilon|$, the boost factor is somewhat reduced when considering the propagating radiation emitted from a finite volume in a real experiment.
+The \SQWARE{} design uses an anisotropic magnetoplasmonic cavity at an angle $\theta$ relative to the applied magnetic field to generate a tunable ENZ mode in one of the two chiral permittivity components.
 Following similar steps as~\rref{millar_dielectric_2017}, the boost factor $\beta$ in the radiated field from such a cavity is